dd32/td-gh-ex/readme.txt

 5. one custom widgets :
 	i) deserve latest post widget for display latest post in sidebar or footer.

-6. Theme Options :

-	a) You can manage here site logo,email,phone and footer copyright text.

-	b) Home Page Settings
-		i) Banner Slider : Here you can manage home page slider. ii) First Section Title Bar : You can set home page First Section title and description. iii) First Section : you can upload image, title and short description. iv) Second Section Title Bar : You can set home page Second Section title and description. c)Social Settings  : You can manage here Social Media
+6. In order to add logo and other customization options, please visit Appearance => Customize menu.

 ---------------------------------------------------------
-License and Copyrights for Resources used in this theme
+License and Copyrights for Resources used in Deserve theme
 ---------------------------------------------------------

 i) Fontawesome